jeremyreeder/gridscout/docs/index.md

 - How to organize an intelligence team
 - How to plan intelligence operations
 - What to look for and how to find it — OSINT, HUMINT, & COMINT
-- How to track events using map overlays
+- How to use map overlays for location intelligence — planning, battletracking, & reporting
 - How to generate useful intel reports — INTSUM, ORBAT, & SITTEMP

 # Legal notice